ShippingEasy/smart_enum/README.md

 ### Validating data in SmartEnum

 Currently there is no built in way to validate the data in SmartEnum.
-The pattern that we suggest is to add a small spec to your CI process to validate that the data in SmartEnum models matches what the business logic requires.
+The pattern that we suggest is to add an automated test to validate that the data in SmartEnum models matches what the business logic requires.